alexanderhenderson/project-campfire/docs/journals/tim.md

 ## September 16, 2022

+Late last night or early this morning, depending on how you look at it, I was able to get the pollers up and running.
+The aha moment was realizing there is a switch under resources that has to be flipped on which is defaulted to on for web apps but off for worker apps.
+After figuring that out I finally was getting logs from heroku which I was able to use to correctly set up the file structure and variables to get the pollers working.
+For the rest of the day we just hunted and squashed bugs in our mvp before we submit tonight.

 ## September 15, 2022

+Today we started by attempting to getUserData within a useContext. this ended up taking quite a bit of time and help to get working how we wanted as far as using it to create a dynamically rendering profile page based on who's profile you selected.
+Near the end of the day I noticed that added favorite activities were not being saved.
+We traced this issue to the pollers not working and there being no activityVO objects to save to the user model.
+Worked on attempting to get the pollers up but heroku login went down for everyone so had to stop trying.

 ## September 14, 2022

+Today after getting deployed yesterday we found out that all of our fetch requests were getting blocked by CORS.
+I spent the day trying to figure out why the origin was getting blocked despite both adding it to allowed origins through an environment variable and hardcoding it.
+I believe it was Neil that helped me finally solve the issue by noticing that cors was not in the installed apps.
+I am still a little curious as to why CORS wasn't blocking anything on the local versions however.
+I also noticed that the links on our deployed were removing the /project-gamma/ part of the public url so i created a turnery that checks to see if there is a navlink environment variable and adds that to all of the navLinks if there is and set its value to /project-gamma/ on deployment.

 ## September 13, 2022

+Today I worked on deploying to heroku.
+I made build deployment and release jobs for users, users poller, events and events poller.
+When these jobs were deploying, they were all having trouble logging in to heroku.
+With Daniel and Andrews assistance we were able to get properly logged on and deployed.
+The aha moment of the day was figuring out that the login to heroku would fail if the heroku api key variable was protected.
+Andrew then informed me that a protected variable would only work on the main branch and not on the deployment branch I created to test deployment.

 ## September 12, 2022

+Today I updated the CI pipeline to include the events microservice unit tests that my partners have been building.
+I also did research on deploying to Heroku.
+I set up an account on Heroku and made apps for each of the services we will need to deploy as well as all of the variables i believe we will need for each of those apps.

 ## September 9, 2022

+Today I peer programmed with James as we worked on getting the event cards to correctly link to their event detail pages.
+The aha moment of the day was learning how useParams works and implementing that with useNavigate from react router dom to properly redirect to the correct event details page.

 ## September 8, 2022

+Today I worked on getting the CI pipeline up and running with the tests I built yesterday and a linting job.
+I couldn't figure out how to use flake8 to lint the files so I manually linted the backend files.
+It was very satisfying getting all of the jobs to succeed.
+I also added the frontend build job and fixed all of the eslint warnings in react.

 ## September 7, 2022

+Today I built the unit tests for the users microservice.
+Specifically I built the following tests: list_users, create_user, get_user_data, update_friends_and_activity_lists, list_ActivityVO.
+The aha moment of the day was attempting to set the m2m relationships in the setUp function.
+I was having to use add instead of just setting the M2Mfield = self.M2Mobject.
+I end up not using the add anyway as our sites functionality sets those M2M fields using a put request and I made a test to simulate that request.

 ## September 6, 2022

+Today I was absent

 ## September 1, 2022